 The Storyboard would, of course, like to give a huge, grateful thank you to its co-founders, Tara Loyd and James Keck.
 In addition, there are a host of past storyboard members who have given lots and lots over the years.
-Those beautiful folks include the following, in no particular order: Sam Weis, Laura Wolff, J.R.
+Those beautiful folks include the following, in no particular order: Jack Klauschie, Sam Weis, Laura Wolff, J.R.
 Zufelt, Sam Bernitz, Becky Windt, Kate Huber, Darcy Dugan, Nathan Havey, Jekka Roder, Jason Brandeis, Beth Peluso, Theresa Taylor, Paul Anderson, Margaret David, Megan Friedel, Danielle Pittner, Paul Flahive, and an honorable mention to Tony Perelli (who designed our logo!).